 Day 9.
 (Wednesday) SEVILLE – GRANADA

 Breakfast at the hotel and departure to Granada, with its incredible and amazing monumental environment, the last stronghold of the Moorish Kingdom up to 1492.
-We'll visit the world famous Alhambra Palace (Red Palace) and Generalife Gardens.
+We’ll visit the world famous Alhambra Palace (Red Palace) and Generalife Gardens.
 Its fountains, gardens and patios (courtyards) have inspired several authors with their sounds and sights, such as the “Tales of the Alhambra” by Washington Irving.
 Free time in the afternoon.
 We recommend you to take a walk through the monumental area of Granada, strolling through the origins of this city that still preserves all the magic of its Arab past.
 There are some unmissable places: the Royal Chapel of Granada, the place chosen by the Catholic Monarchs for their last rest, the Cathedral, with its impressive facade in the Spanish Baroque style and also the Alcaiceria, the Old Silk Market during the Nasrid time, a network of alleys full of craft shops.
-Dinner and accommodation at the hotel.
+Accommodation at the hotel.
 Optionally you can see a Gipsy Flamenco Show held in a cave-house at Sacromonte Quarter.